Are the Strive For 5 guidelines relevant to Clever Logger?

 The temperature sensor in a Clever Logger is digital and does not need regular calibration.

 But we realise that peace of mind is best achieved by that independent check, and that’s why we offer an annual swap service.
-We will have a logger NATA certified and then sent to you.
+We will have a logger tested and certified in a laboratory and then sent to you.
 You then return the old logger to us.
-That way you will never be without a logger, and it will always have a current NATA certificate.
+That way you will never be without a logger, and it will always have a current certificate of accuracy.

 Once again, let’s blow the Strive For 5 requirements out of the water.